melonJS

 true if the object should respond to the collision (its position and velocity will be corrected)

-// colision handler
+// collision handler

 onCollision(response) {